 In-lieu petitions must be filed with the county in which they were circulated.
-Candidates for Judicial offices must file their in-lieu petitions when they file their Declaration of Intention, not later than February 5th.
-Candidates for other offices must file their petitions in-lieu when they are issued their Declaration of Candidacy and no later than February 20th.
-If the actual credit for the number of valid signatures filed is less than the required filing fee, the balance must be paid prior to the close of the nomination period.
+Candidates for Judicial offices must file their in-lieu petitions when they file their Declaration of Intention, not later than February 7, 2018.
+Candidates for other offices must file their petitions in-lieu no later than February 7, 2018.
 (Candidates who have circulated in-lieu petitions in more than one county must present receipts from the other county when they pay the filing fee in their county of residence.)
 (E.C. § 8106)